JimmyKenMerchant/RaspberryPi/spi_test/README.md

 **Compatibility**

-Under Construction
+* Raspberry Pi Zero W V.1.1 (BCM2835), `make type=zerow`

+* Raspberry Pi 2 B V.1.1 (BCM2836), `make type=2b`

+* Raspberry Pi 3 B V.1.2 (BCM2837), `make type=3b`

 **Hardware**

 * MCP3002-I/P: Check out the Data sheet.
+If you use this with RaspberryPi, 3.3V is preferred to power VDD because of no need to make a level shifter.
+MCP3002-I/P works well with 3.3V power source in my experience.
+Check data sheet of MCP3002-I/P which describes characteristics on 2.7V and 5V.